The Poetry Center Book Award

 The Poetry Center Book Award has been presented annually since 1980 by The Poetry Center, San Francisco State University, to a single outstanding book of poetry published in the previous year.
 The award carries a cash prize and an invitation to read, along with the award judge, at The Poetry Center in San Francisco.

-This year's Poetry Center Book Award Reading will take place Thursday, April 27, 2017, at The Poetry Center, with Poetry Center Book Award winner Orlando White reading along with award judge Patrick James Dunagan.
-White is honored for his 2015 collection LETTERRS (Nightboat Books).
+The Poetry Center Book Award Reading will take place Thursday, February 21, 2019, at The Poetry Center, with Poetry Center Book Award winner Lauren Levin reading along with award judge Melissa Mack.